HealthCatalyst/Fabric.Cashmere/guides/components/picklist.md

 ```

 #### Things to Look Out For
-- For the best experience, it's important to match the picklist's method of searching and sorting.
-This helps us to avoid unnecessary round trips to the server
+- For the best experience when using the `getValue()` callback function, it's important to match the picklist's method of searching and sorting.
-while maintaining a consistent user experience.
+This helps us to avoid unnecessary round trips to the server while maintaining a consistent user experience.
   - When searching, the default is to execute the search on the titles of each value, unless `codeIsSignificant` is set to true, in which case
 the codes of values will be searched as well.
 (Value sets **will not** be searched by code.)
 If multiple tokens exist in a search string (i.e, "three search terms"), the code will split up the tokens and only return those values or value sets that contain **all three tokens**.
 Review `picklist-filter-local.service.spec.ts` on [github](https://github.com/HealthCatalyst/Fabric.Cashmere) for further details on search.
   - When sorting, the javascript function `localCompare()` is used.